Login Sign in

 Spaying dogs early is the best form of pyometra prevention

 Spaying your dog is the only reliable way to prevent pyometra.
-For this reason, veterinarians routinely recommend that all female dogs be spayed between 4-6 months of age.
+For this reason, veterinarians routinely recommend that all female dogs get spayed around 6 months of age.

 Spaying your dog also offers other health benefits, in addition to preventing pyometra.
-Dogs that are spayed before their first estrus cycle have only a 0.5 percent risk of developing mammary cancer, while dogs spayed after their second estrus cycle have a 26 percent chance of developing mammary cancer (2).
+Dogs who get spayed before their first estrus cycle have only a 0.5 percent risk of developing mammary cancer, while dogs spayed after their second estrus cycle have a 26 percent chance of developing mammary cancer (3).

 Related Conditions